rmsk2/6502profiler/README.md

 When used for performance analysis `6502profiler` executes an existing binary inside the emulator.
 While running the program the number of clock cycles that are used up during execution are counted.
 Additionally `6502profiler` can be used to identify "hot spots" in the program because it also keeps track of how many times each byte in memory is accessed (i.e. read and/or written).

+The usefulness of `6502profiler` as an emulator is increased by a feature which allows code running in the emulator to call functions in an associated Lua script, which has full access to the emulator's state.
+This can be used to simulate additional system components or software modules which have not been implemented yet.
+See [below](#the-run-command) for more info about this feature.

 ## How to use `6502profiler`